VulcanJS/vulcan-docs/source/reactive-state.md

 }
 ```

-Let's have a closer look at the returned state.
-In addition to using it to get or set the state's value, it has the following properties:

- * `stateKey` - The name/id/key of the state
- * `schema` - A `SimpleSchema` instance (or `undefined` if a schema was not passed when creating the state)
- * `defaultValue` - The default value of the state, passed as a parameter when creating the state, or derived from the schema (or `undefined` if neither `defaultValue` nor `schema` was passed when creating the state)
- * `reactiveVar` - An Apollo reactive variable

-## Updating an object state
+## Mutating an object state

 Earlier we saw `exampleOpenState(true)`, which updates the state's value.
-For an object state this works in a way that's similar to React's `setState`.
-If you pass an object, it performs a shallow merge, updating only the properties included in the object.
+For an object state this works in a way that's similar to React's `setState()`.
+If you pass an object parameter, it performs a shallow merge on the current value, updating only the properties included in the parameter.

 ```js
 topBarState({ isOpen: true });
 ```

-If you pass a function, you can mutate the state as you wish.
+If you pass a function, you can mutate the state as you wish:

 ```js
 topBarState(state => {